Cornish intermediate: module 1

 By the end of this course you should be able to...

-- describe the place where you live.
+- describe the place where they live and the weather.

 What level is the course and do I need any particular skills?